unknownhad/Himanshu-Home/content/posts/29-11-2025-how-i-found-europa-eu-compromise.md

 ![CERT-EU fix confirmation email](/images/europa-eu-email-fix-confirmation.png)
 Caption: CERT-EU confirming the issue has been fixed on their side.

 I also asked whether they could share anything from an incident response perspective for the community and whether they were okay with me blogging this.
-I have not seen a detailed IR writeup yet, but I have given this a reasonable amount of time before publishing.
+I have not seen a detailed IR writeup yet but I have given this a reasonable amount of time before publishing.

 ---

 ## what probably happened (my educated guess)

-This section is my **hypothesis**, not an official statement from CERT-EU.
+This section is my **hypothesis** not an official statement from CERT-EU.

 Based on what I observed and what we know about similar campaigns: